 Key Takeaways

-- ERP is critical business software that collects information from various departments in a common database, enabling leaders to monitor the pulse of a company using a single vision of reality.
+• ERP is critical business software that collects information from various departments in a common database, enabling leaders to monitor the pulse of a company with consistent and accurate data.

-- There are several deployment models for ERP software, including on-premises, cloud and hybrid.
+• ERP deployment models include on-premises, cloud, and hybrid.
 While cloud ERP has become extremely popular in recent years, the best approach for any given company depends on its needs.

-- Businesses should ensure they understand the capabilities, implementation models, integration requirements and total cost of ownership of a short list of software providers before picking a winner.
+• Businesses should make sure they understand the capabilities, implementation models, integration requirements, and total cost of ownership when evaluating a short list of potential software providers.

 ERP Explained

-Enterprise resource planning — a moniker coined by Gartner in 1990 — can be confusing because ERP is not a standalone application.
-ERP is a category of business software, and ERP systems comprise various modules, each addressing a specific business requirement.
+Enterprise resource planning can be confusing because ERP systems are not standalone applications.
+ERP is a category of business software, but ERP systems comprise various integrated modules, each addressing a specific business requirement.

-For example, products-based companies typically have modules for accounting, inventory and order management, customer relationship management (CRM) and, if they produce or assemble products, manufacturing.
+The components of ERP systems can vary from company to company.
+For example, products-based companies typically have modules for accounting, inventory and order management, customer relationship management (CRM), and, if they produce or assemble products, manufacturing.
 Services businesses may turn to modules for accounting, project management, professional services automation, and CRM.
+Together, these modules form a unified system that connects core business functions and data across departments.

 Why Is ERP Important for Businesses?